Experiencing the Cruces de Mayo Festival in Córdoba, Spain- 48 Floral Crosses with Bars and Music!

 Montilla-Moriles is a Spanish D.O of wine (denominación de origen) found in the villages of the province of Córdoba.
 Here, they produce sweet dessert wines very similar to sherry, known generally as fino.
 It is a taste I am still becoming accustomed to after almost three years of living here but I guess it’s as with all wines that you have to take time to find the ones you like.
 Regardless, I’m a red girl and always will be!

-Continue reading “Cata del Vino: Córdoba’s Annual April Wine Festival”
+Continue reading “Cata del Vino: Experiencing Córdoba’s Annual April Wine Festival”

 IMG_1226The Alcazaba of Málaga